EPPIcenter/mad4hatter/docs/modules/core-pipeline/index.md

 ---
 layout: default
 title: Core Pipeline Modules
-nav_order: 2
+nav_order: 5
 has_children: true
-permalink: /mad4hatter/modules/core-pipeline/
 ---

 # Core Pipeline Modules

 The mad4hatter amplicon sequencing pipeline is composed of multiple core modules to filter and correct demultiplexed reads to accurately and precisely identify variants in sequencing data.

 The following provides a brief synopsis of each module.
-Each module also has a dedicated page that can be accessed by the table of contents or in the side panel.
+More information can be found by visiting each modules respective pages.

 ## Adapter Removal